 The Company's Garden in Cape Town, the country's oldest public garden, receives an estimated 700 000 visitors a year?

 If you want an instant getaway from city life, there are no better places to go than South Africa's parks.

-Early morning sees the joggers, cyclists and dog-walkers, and during the day you can enjoy the sumptuous rose gardens, feed the ducks, admire the amazing collection of succulents or just sit in the shade of more than 20 000 indigeneous trees.
+Early morning sees the joggers, cyclists and dog-walkers, and during the day you can enjoy the sumptuous rose gardens, feed the ducks, admire the amazing collection of succulents.
+The garden has 4 500 rose bushes and more than 30 000 trees.